 Jerry Sodan moved to approve the minutes of October 2015 February 2016, June 2016 and October 2016 General Membership Meeting Minutes.
-Chris Anderson (District 8) seconded the motion.
-[NOTE FROM TRANSCRIBER: THE OCTOBER 2015 MINUTES WERE ALREADY APPROVED AT THE OCTOBER 2016 MEETING],
+Chris Anderson (District 8) seconded the motion. [\\\NOTE FROM TRANSCRIBER: THE OCTOBER 2015 MINUTES WERE ALREADY APPROVED AT THE OCTOBER 2016 MEETING],

-Steve Crawford moved to suspend the approval of the General Membership Meeting Minutes of October 2015 and all the other minutes she mentioned. {He is referring to the Chair of the Meeting here, but does not restate the minutes-it is then referred to as a friendly amendment although it was actually a separate motion and it was out of protocol to have allowed a motion when there was already a motion on the floor}.
+Steve Crawford moved to suspend the approval of the General Membership Meeting Minutes of October 2015 and all the other minutes she mentioned. {He is referring to the Chair of the Meeting here, but does not restate the minutes-it is then referred to as a friendly amendment because it was out of protocol to have allowed a motion when there was already a motion on the floor}.
 Vote for Mr. Crawford's amended motion: Yes-65, No-72, Abstain-8.
 Motion did not carry.
-Vote (on original motion to approve the four sets of minutes Oct 2015, Feb 2016, June 2016, Oct 2016): Yes-119, No-11, Abstain-16.
+Vote (on original motion): Yes-119, No-11, Abstain-16.
 Motion carried.